jianzhong123/MMFF-DDI/README.md

 ## Files:
 The source code files are in the ./codes folder.
 The details are as follows:
-* construct_trans_graph_86.py: constructs the DDI event graph using the training dataset in the S0 setting (based on Ryu's dataset).
-* construct_trans_graph.py: constructs the DDI event graph using the training dataset in the S0 setting (based on Deng's dataset).
 * grid_cross5_model_S0_86.py: the model code in the S0 setting (based on Ryu's dataset).
 * grid_cross5_model_S0_deng.py: the model code in the S0 setting (based on Deng's dataset).